lny0201/SkeletonAction-Agent-Demo/README.md

 This distinction should be stated clearly in demos, README text, and resume descriptions.

-## Suggested Resume Description

-Built a lightweight action-analysis agent on top of an `ONNX Runtime` skeleton action recognition service.
-The system exposes prediction, explanation, QA, and tool-oriented agent APIs through `FastAPI`, and provides a two-tab `Gradio` demo with visible tool traces, reliability checks, candidate comparison, and scenario-based risk assessment.

 ## Future Improvements

 - support automatic skeleton extraction from arbitrary RGB video